GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 This module implements an opinionated Data Platform (DP) Architecture that creates and setup projects (and related resources) to be used to create your DP.

-The code is intentionally simple, as it's intended to provide a generic initial setup (Networking, Security, etc.), and then allow easy customizations to complete the implementation of the intended hierarchy design.
+The code is intentionally simple, as it's intended to provide a generic initial setup (Networking, Cloud Storage Buckets, BigQuery datasets, etc.), and then allow easy customizations to complete the implementation of the intended design.

 The following diagram is a high-level reference of the resources created and managed here:

 ![Data Platform architecture overview](./images/overview_diagram.png "Data Platform architecture overview")

+A demo pipeline is also part of this example: it can be built and run on top of the foundational infrastructure to quickly verify or test the setup.

 ## Design overview and choices
 Despite its simplicity, this stage implements the basics of a design that we've seen working well for a variety of customers.